 Director of Strategic Partnerships & Programs

 Prior to joining Theatre Forward, Emily Miller worked for the producers of numerous Broadway shows including Wicked and Hairspray.
 As a freelance producer/general manager, Ms. Miller has produced numerous shows Off-Broadway and at the New York Musical Theatre Festival.
 She holds a B.A. in Arts Administration from New York University’s Gallatin School of Individualized Study.

 Prior to joining Theatre Forward, Natalie worked at Starlight Theatre, Cleveland Play House, and The Eugene O’Neill Theater Center.
 She holds a Bachelor of Arts – Theatre Performance and a Bachelor of Journalism – Strategic Communication from The University of Missouri where she also recently completed her Master of Arts – Strategic Communication.
 As part of her degree, Natalie completed a thesis that combined her two loves – theatre and advertising – and focused on the impact that social media has had on Broadway marketing.

 EVENTS and operations assistant

 Prior to joining Theatre Forward full-time, Em worked as both the Theatre Arts Management & Administration Intern as well as the Special Events & Development Fellow.
 Em has worked for a variety of small businesses and nonprofit organizations in administrative and artistic capacities.
-She recently graduated from Marymount Manhattan College with a Bachelor of Arts – Business with a concentration in Media & Arts Management.
+She holds a B.A in Business with a concentration in Arts Management from Marymount Manhattan College.

 Michael P. Lawrence